 If you are found to be a spammer, it is not the end of the world.
-There are ways to get around and land up in the inbox of the desired recipient.
+There are many ways by which you can remove the spammer tag.
 Here are some checks you can put in.

 - It is imperative to review the content of the mail.
 The mail should not have heavy images in them as spam filters can block it, based on the image to text ratio.

 - Next, the presence of a physical address on the mail gives it a lot more legitimacy.
 Moreover, anti-spam laws in many countries require a physical address to provide a valid physical postal address.

 - There are certain words like prizes, special offer, offers, and the likes, which are termed as risky words and spam filters are on the lookout for them.
 It is best to avoid such words when you are trying to write your mails.
 It is true that some words, like ‘discounts’ for instance, cannot be avoided.
 But it is recommended to keep them at a minimum.

 - Having a clean email list also makes sure you don’t land up in the spam folder instead of the inbox.
 The ideal scenario here would be to keep the total number of invalid addresses in the mailing list to below 5%.
 This list of IDs will include the ones you have mistyped as well.